The Grand Canyon, Arizona, USA

 Aerial Views

-Take your choice of a helicopter tour to get a tad different view of the canyon.
-Therefore, pedestrians can access parts of the architecturally-rich canyon that have been difficult to walk to.
+Take a helicopter tour to get a slightly different view of the canyon.
+Therefore, pedestrians can access parts of the architecturally rich canyon that have been difficult to walk to.

 Camping